ClearBlade/Decision-Trees-NPM/README.md

 - The API documentation for this library can be found [here](http://mljs.github.io/decision-tree-cart/)

-- This code snippet loads the Decision Tree library and allows your code to access functionality of the library APIs via the **model** variable.
+- The following code snippet loads the Decision Tree library and allows your code to access functionality of the library APIs via the **model** variable.
 ``` javascript
   var model = getTree();
 ```

-- After importing this IPM on the clearblade platform, the Decision Tree library can be implemented as a classifier.
-This is shown below.
+- Once we define the **model** varibale, the Decision Tree library can be implemented as a classifier which is shown below.
 This library currently supports **gini** as the gain function which determines the best split at a given point of time.
 The maxDepth parameter determines the maximum depth of the tree.
 ``` javascript
   var classifier = new model.DecisionTreeClassifier({
     gainFunction: "gini",